 To receive a certificate in Counseling, the student must receive a passing grade (60% or higher) in the following courses totaling 18 credits.
-First Year Orientation is also required for this certificate.
+Introduction to School and Church Life is also required for this certificate.

-Foundations for Biblical Living (3)

-Bible Study Methods (3)

-Basic Bible Doctrines (3)

-Biblical Counseling (3)

-Christian Family (2)

-Counseling class specific to men/women (2)
+Foundations for Biblical Living (3) Bible Study Methods (3) Personal Evangelism and Discipleship (2) Basic Bible Doctrines (3) Biblical Counseling (3) Christian Family (2) Counseling class specific to men/women (2)